How to Weld Body Panels With Flux Core Wire Without Burn-Through

 When to Choose MIG or TIG Instead

-While flux core is great for budget-conscious welders, it’s not always the best choice.
-MIG welding with 0.023-inch solid wire and a 75/25 argon-CO2 mix is my preference for super-thin panels (22 gauge or less).
+Flux core is a solid budget option, but it’s not always the best fit.
+MIG welding with 0.023-inch solid wire and a 75/25 argon-CO2 mix is my preference for very thin panels (22 gauge or less).

 It runs cooler and produces cleaner welds with less cleanup.
-TIG is the gold standard for auto body work if you have the skill and equipment—it’s precise and minimizes warping, but it’s slow and expensive.
+TIG is the gold standard for auto body work if you have the skill and equipment.
+It’s precise and helps minimize warping, but it’s slower and more expensive.

 I switched to MIG for a recent door panel repair because I needed a flawless finish for a show car.
-Flux core got me through the rough patches, but MIG made the final welds look seamless.
-If you’re only doing occasional repairs and don’t want to invest in gas, flux core is fine—just be ready to put in extra effort on cleanup.
+Flux core got me through the rough patches, but MIG made the final welds look cleaner and easier to blend.
+If you’re only doing occasional repairs and don’t want to invest in gas, flux core can work.
+Just expect extra cleanup and more practice time.

 Troubleshooting Common Issues